dharkness/sudoku/README.md

     They are often called _pencil marks_ since players typically mark up the paper with a pencil while solving a physical puzzle.

-  - When a cell becomes solved, its value is removed from the set of candidates for each of its neighbors.
+  - When a cell is solved, its value is removed from the set of candidates for each of its neighbors.

 ## Next Steps

+- Documentation
+  - Home page
+  - How to play
+  - Key binding popup card

 - Model
   - group candidate cells hold index sets instead of point sets for performance?